NTURacingTeam/docker/README.md

 - tzdata -> timezone
 - vim -> command line text editor
 - wget -> downloader
-- wiringpi -> gpio library for rpi

 And python packages

 - gps3 -> gps library
 - RPi.GPIO -> accessing rpi gpio

+And other packages that are not installed traditionally

+- wiringpi -> gpio library for rpi

 ### ros2_host